Our prospectus provides an overview to welcome new parents and families to our school.

 Welcome to Kislingbury C.E.
 Primary School

-Firstly we would like to offer you a warm welcome to you and your child to our school family.
+Firstly, we would like to offer you a warm welcome to you and your child to our school family.
 The aim of this information booklet is to provide you with some important initial information about the life and work of our school community.
 Our school is underpinned by a strong Christian ethos and values system, with a belief that every person in our school family matters.
-We are committed to working in partnership with parents and our community to ensure the best possible experiences for the children in our care.
+We are committed to working in partnership with parents, Peterborough Diocese Educational Trust and our community to ensure the best possible experiences for the children in our care.
 We hope the information included is of assistance but should you have any queries please do not hesitate in contacting the school.
 The telephone and e-mail address are detailed below.

-From September 2016 we will have 147 children on roll organised into six classes.
+From September 2023 we will have 116 children on roll organised into five classes.
 Some classes are vertically grouped (i.e. have more than one year of children).
 The children are grouped according to a number of factors including maturity, attainment and friendship groups.
 Teaching staff differentiate work for pupils based on attainment rather than year group, though we do monitor our curriculum coverage carefully to ensure that children have the experiences they are entitled to.
-The Early Years Foundation Stage will always be a separate class.
+The Early Years Foundation Stage is a separate class.

-The school has four houses which run from EYFS up to Year 6 and include children from all ages.
+The school has four houses, which run from EYFS up to Year 6, and include children from all ages.
 Children earn ‘House Points’ though the quality of their behaviour and their learning.
 Each week a house group wins an award for the most points collected.
-In addition each house supports a charity of its choice and raises funds for that charity during the year.
-The houses are names after Saints and given colours, each week the children can collect house points which lead to a house being awarded ‘House of the Week’
+In addition, each house supports a charity of its choice and raises funds for that charity during the year.
+The houses are names after significant figures and given colours.
+Each week, the children can collect house points which lead to a house being awarded ‘House of the Week’

 We aim to provide children with opportunities for personal development and to enable them to have a say in the future of their school.
 The School Council meets regularly to discuss issues and make decisions.
 Each class has two representatives on the Council and voting takes place at the beginning of each new school year.